How to Measure the ROI of Knowledge Management

 • Training materials delivered

-Innovation requires businesses to apply, combine, and build on existing ideas in a way that leads to something that is new and useful to the customer.
-A knowledge management system allows businesses to bring together knowledge and insights from across the organization to fuel innovation.
+Innovation requires businesses to apply, combine, and build upon existing ideas in a way that leads to something new and useful to the customer.
+A knowledge management system enables businesses to consolidate knowledge and insights from across the organization, fueling innovation.

 Outcomes: